deepdrive/deepdrive-sim/README.md

 ## Compiling changes to plugins

 If you make a change to the DeepDrivePlugin, you'll often have to recompile the module to see the changes.
-To do so in Unreal Editor, open Window->Developer->Modules and search for DeepDrivePlugin.
+To do so in Unreal Editor, open Window->Developer Tools->Modules and search for DeepDrivePlugin.
 Then hit Recompile to compile your plugin changes.

 ## Clean builds